carlos-santiago-2017/InsideTheMachine/README.md

 We can think of main memory as a document storage room located on another floor and the registers as a small.
 The clerk does not really know anything about the document storage room

-## The File-Clerck MOdel Revised and Expanded

-We can think of main memory as a document storage room located on another floor and the registers as a small.
-The clerk does not really know anything about the document storage room.